-Julia Harding, linguist and fastidious editor, passed the notoriously stiff Master of Wine exams at the first attempt, the top student of her year.
-She is Jancis Robinson’s full-time assistant and associate palate.
-In this book, she has gathered the most up-to-date and reliable statistics available about plantings of wine-grape varieties in every corner of the planet, as well as unearthing recommended wine producers for almost every grape variety.
+Julia Harding, linguist and fastidious editor, passed the notoriously stiff Master of Wine exams at the first attempt in 2004, the top student of her year.
+She has been working full time with Jancis Robinson since 2005, editing and writing for JancisRobinson.com, as assistant editor for the last two editions of the Oxford Companion to Wine and masterminding the map updates in the World Atlas of Wine.
+In this book, she has co-ordinated the work of all three authors, gathered the most up-to-date and reliable statistics available about plantings of wine grape varieties in every corner of the planet, as well as unearthing recommended wine producers for almost every grape variety.

 Dr José Vouillamoz is one of the world’s leading authorities on the origin and parentage of grape varieties through DNA profiling.
 An internationally acclaimed Swiss grape geneticist, he trained with Prof Carole Meredith at the University of California at Davis.
 In 2017, he published Cépages Suisses – Histoires et Origines. a huge national success that was later translated into German and English.
 Dr Vouillamoz is also author and co-author of several scientific papers and has contributed to The Oxford Companion to Wine and The World Atlas of Wine.
 Dr Vouillamoz is an independent wine writer, wine educator and lecturer, as well as a member of the Académie Internationale du Vin and the Académie du Vin de Bordeaux (the only Swiss member).
 Since 2019 he has been deputy director of DIVO, the most important and oldest wine club in Switzerland.